-To manage this risk, what some do is make a rough guess to estimate the potential loss involved.
+To manage this risk, what we want to do is make a calculated guess to estimate the potential loss involved.

 So for example, suppose a trader is long 1000 EUR/USD and they have a stop loss at 1000 points.
-They’d then take that as being a risk of USD 10, because that’s the theoretical maximum they can lose.
+They could assume that as being a risk of USD 10, because that’s the theoretical maximum they can lose.